dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.10.7_ After invoking the service's getInstallationDetail method the correct installation information should be returned"
 !!! success "_i.10.8_ After invoking the service's addFriendlyName method a promise containing the modified installation should be returned"
 !!! success "_i.10.9_ After invoking the service's addFriendlyName and the removeFriendlyName methods for an installation without any friendly names the method should return a promise containing the installation without any friendly names"
+!!! failure "_i.10.10_ Invoking the method subscribedToAll() should return true if service is subscribed to all installations, false otherwise"

 ## Device service